macadminsdotorg/codeofconduct/Deleting_Content.md

 # Direct Messages ("Private Messages")

 Direct messages between one or more members are private.
 Administators have no access to these messages and have no ability to delete them, but the above rules apply to this content.
 Violations should be addressed with Administators via the [Incident Process](https://github.com/macadminsdotorg/codeofconduct/blob/master/Incident_Process.md).

+Slack Workplace owners, of which only a limited set of the Admin Team are, have other tools (such as export and migration tools) that may provide access to private channels and DMs.

 ## Administrators